Pizzas (and Haircuts) Back on the Menu, But With Warnings

 In the United States, an Associated Press analysis found that 41 of the nation's 50 states fall short of the COVID-19 testing levels that experts say are necessary to avoid another wave of outbreaks, even as some of those states move aggressively to allow businesses to reopen.

 Rapid, widespread testing is considered essential to tracking and containing the coronavirus.
-The AP analysis is based on metrics developed by Harvard University’s Global Health Institute.
+The AP analysis was based on metrics developed by Harvard University’s Global Health Institute.

 Harvard researchers have calculated that the U.S. needs to test at least 900,000 people daily to reopen the economy safely, nearly three times the current tally of about 360,000, according to figures compiled by the COVID Tracking Project website.

-Among the states falling short are Texas and Georgia, which have reopened shopping malls, barbershops and other businesses, although New York state is moving more cautiously.

-“I really do feel there are dangers here to opening up without enough tests, but I don’t feel it’s a uniform danger everywhere in the country,” said.Dr.
-Ashish Jha, director of Harvard’s Global Health Institute.
+Kirk Estopinal, one of the owners of Cane & Table in the French Quarter, said the restaurant will open Saturday.
+Guests can order their food when they make a reservation online and are asked to wear masks.
+Cleaning will be stepped up, and bathrooms cleaned after every use.

+“We’re going to trial run what it is to operate in the new normal,” he said.
+“We’re looking at a restaurant experience that is almost touch-less for our guests.”

-In South Korea, which has one of the highest levels of testing, a Health Ministry spokesman said Saturday that the country may have dodged a major outbreak after finding 162 cases linked to clubgoers in Seoul, the densely populated capital.
+In South Korea, which has one of the highest levels of virus testing, a Health Ministry spokesman said Saturday that the country may have dodged a major outbreak after finding 162 cases linked to nightclubs in Seoul, the densely populated capital.

 Son Young-rae said 46,000 people have been tested in the club-related outbreak.

-India overtook China in the number of confirmed infections as Prime Minister Narendra Modi’s government is due to announce this weekend a decision whether to extend the 54-day-old lockdown.
-India counted 85,940 infections and 2,752 deaths compared to China's 82,941 confirmed case and 4,633 fatalities.
+India overtook China in the number of confirmed infections as Prime Minister Narendra Modi’s government was due to announce this weekend a decision whether to extend the 54-day-old lockdown.
+India counted almost 86,000 infections and more than 2,700 deaths, compared with China's nearly 83,000 confirmed case and more than 4,600 fatalities.

-China is shortening its annual legislative session, which begins late next week in Beijing, as small clusters of cases pop up elsewhere in the country.
+China plans to shorten its annual legislative session next week in Beijing as small clusters of infections pop up elsewhere in the country.
 The spread of the disease has largely stopped in the country where the pandemic started, but Jilin province in the northeast has reported 28 cases over nine days, the latest two on Friday.

-Meanwhile, efforts to find effective testing methods for the new coronavirus now include man’s best friend.

-Britain’s health department said that disease control experts are looking into whether dogs, which have been trained to sniff out certain cancers and malaria, can be potentially be used as a “non-invasive, early warning measure” to identify the coronavirus.

 Passa reported from Brisbane, Australia, and Gorondi from Budapest, Hungary.
 Associated Press journalists from around the world contributed to this story.